ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 ---

-That wraps up Regulus’ Revolution!
-Huge congratulations to our winners, and an even bigger thank you to all the players, viewers, staff members, organisers, and supporters who made this year’s event an absolute blast.
+That wraps up Regulus' Revolution!
+Huge congratulations to our winners, and an even bigger thank you to all the players, viewers, staff members, organisers, and supporters who made this year's event an absolute blast.

 See you all next year, in Resurrection Cup 2026: Codename Genesis.